protontypes/LibreSelery/README.md

 ### Continuous Funding

-* Attract new developers by sharing donations with your dependency tree.
-* Strengthen the bond with existing developers.
-* Reward the contributors keeping the project up to date.
-* Attract new donors by distributing donations to the people actually working on the project.

 LibreSelery is a tool to distribute funding in free and open source projects.
 With a new funding model, it offers transparent, automated and adaptable compensation of contributors.
 The aim is to replace the middleman in donation distribution as far as possible with a free and transparent algorithm.
 Unlike most other donation systems LibreSelery only offers a decentralized tool and **not a platform**.

 [![Join the chat at https://gitter.im/protontypes/LibreSelery](https://badges.gitter.im/protontypes/LibreSelery.svg)](https://gitter.im/protontypes/LibreSelery?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)